Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-TDM.rst

 Entry Point
 ===========

-TDM FIR have been placed in a distinct namespace scope: ``xf::dsp::aie::fir::tdm``.
+TDM FIRs have been placed in a distinct namespace scope: ``xf::dsp::aie::fir::tdm``.

-The graph entry point is the following:
+The graph entry point is as follows:

 .. code-block::